JBris/drupal-enterprise-stack/README.md

 *Link:* https://www.drupal.org/project/redis

+Redis has been included for performant and scalable caching and job queueing purposes.

 The Drupal stack uses the PHPRedis as its PHP client.
 This extension will be installed during the Drupal image build process.

 Enable the Redis module.
-Visit localhost/admin/reports/redis to view the current status of the Redis module.
+Visit http://localhost/admin/reports/redis to view the current status of the Redis module.

 Ensure that the following settings have been added to the settings.php file.